genesiscommunitysuccess/docs/docs/front-end-reference/design-systems/rapid.md

 ## Customising the Rapid Design System

-You can programmatically set design `tokens` to effect the entire application or for a single element and its children.
+You can programmatically set design tokens to affect the entire application, or just a single element and its children.

 ```html
 <zero-card id="my-card">